IPS-Hosting/game-images/arma3/README.md

 The following environment variables can be used to actually load the mods:

 `MODS` A list of mods to load, seperated by semicolons.
-Each entry should be a relative path to the folder containing the mod. e.g. `mods/@ace;mods/@CBA_A3`
+Each entry should be a relative path to the folder containing the mod. e.g. `mods/@ace;mods/@cba_a3`.
+It is important that the mods are all lower-case and spaces are replaced with underscores.

 `SERVER_MODS` Same like `MODS`, but used for server-side only mods.
 Clients will not see these mods.
 Only works when in the `server` mode.